gvwilson/thirdbit/src/fiction/santas/index.md

 but Finner plowed on.
 "What I *do* know is that I want to find out and I'm not going to here.
-I hope it doesn't mean we have to be on opposite sides of—whoosh!"
+I hope it doesn't mean we have to be on opposite sides of—ooph!"
 He grunted as Santa Greenwood picked him up, hugged him hard, and set him back down.